Dexter88xD/ft_printf/README.md

   - `%u`: Print an unsigned integer.
   - `%x`/`%X`: Print a hexadecimal number (lowercase/uppercase).
   - `%%`: Print a literal `%` symbol.
-- Custom memory-safe implementation.
+- Custom implementation of memory-safe string and integer formatting.
-- Adheres to the 42 coding school’s strict coding standards.
+- Fully adheres to the 42 coding school’s strict coding standards.

 ---